memberful/memberful-wp/readme.txt

 = next =
 * Add a WP filter to allow other plugins to modify Memberful members prior to their creation in WP #116
+* Fix bug that caused special characters in site name to be sent to Memberful in escaped form. #112

 = 1.13.0 =
 * Sync custom field from Memberful.